 Mobile app attribution tools were first developed primarily for the gaming industry.
 They were created to help marketers assess the relative effectiveness of media vendors and programs at driving installs.

-In the early days, the mobile app industry was essentially a gaming-driven business.
+In the early days, the mobile app industry was essentially a gaming-driven business, with people trying to figure out is solitaire cash legit or whether they can beat Angry Birds.
 Most game companies cared primarily or exclusively about installs, so the need for precise measurement beyond this basic action was fairly minimal.
 And while installation is a consumer activity, most users of mobile app attribution cared less about understanding the person’s action and motivation and more about understanding which media vendors were most effective and efficient at driving such a consumer action.

 Attribution is about attributing installs and other consumer actions to vendors so that marketers have a yardstick by which to compare their vendors and allocate marketing dollars.
 Further, most Android and iPhone app games aren’t all that focused on monetizing typical users.
 While many app-based games offered purchasable virtual goods, few game developers expect more than a tiny percentage of users to buy them.